Skip to main content

 async def get_forecast(latitude: float, longitude: float) -> str:

-"""Get weather forecast for a location."""
+"""Get a short-term weather forecast for a geographic location.

 points_url = f"{NWS_API_BASE}/points/{latitude},{longitude}"